IntegrateDev/Integrate.Interview.Backend.CSharp/README.md

 3. The API should allow the user to retrieve all people stored in the DB.
 4. The API should allow the user to add a new person to the DB.

-## Collaboration
-This interview is about more than just code; we're also hoping to discover the following:

-* How comfortable are you with pair/group programming?
-Our culture is highly collaborative.
-* What things are you considering when you are coding?
-Being able to explain what you're doing and why you're doing it is critical to our continuous improvement as a team.
-* Asking questions (for requirements clarity or help) is encouraged.

-## Additional Topics for Discussion
-In addition to the exercise itself, we will be discussing topics related to well-written, production-ready REST APIs.
-While you won't explicitly be asked to implement any of these concepts, be prepared to discuss how they could be implemented in your app.
-(We may not cover every concept, and you may bring up other concepts not on this list.)

-* Automated Testing
-    - Unit testing
-    - Integration testing
-* Common design patterns
-* SOLID principles
-* IOC containers
-* Model binding
-* Input validation

 ## Here we go!
 Open the [Getting Started Guide](GETTINGSTARTED.md) to get started!